Treating Urinary Tract Infections With Amoxicillin-Clavulanate Potassium

 • Having reddish, cloudy, or foul-smelling urine

-Symptoms and any prior UTIs will help a provider diagnose a UTI.
+Symptoms and a history of prior UTIs can help a provider diagnose a UTI.
 Symptoms alone may be enough to prescribe an antibiotic.
 The most common test is to collect a urine sample to check for signs of inflammation that could indicate an infection.
-Some providers will send a urine culture to determine which antibiotic is most effective depending on the growing bacteria.
+Some providers will send a urine culture to determine which antibiotic is most effective, depending on the growing bacteria.

 Take amoxicillin-clavulanate potassium as directed by your doctor or pharmacist.
 A typical treatment plan is outlined in the following information, but you may follow a different regimen.